 What is a proxy server?

-This makes it seem like you’re connecting from the proxy server’s location, effectively circumventing geo-restrictions.
-But many proxies have different functions and are used for different purposes.
+Connecting to proxy servers makes it seem like you’re connecting from the proxy server’s location, providing some level of privacy.
+But that’s not all — there are many proxy types that have different functions and are used for different purposes.

 Types of proxy servers

 • Forward proxy server: a proxy server that examines any requests over the network before allowing them to go through.
-Once it allows passage, it forwards the data, ergo the forwarding proxy bit.
-It’s mostly used for internal networks;
+Once it allows passage, it forwards the data.
+It’s mainly used for internal networks;

-• Anonymous proxy server: a proxy server, sometimes called an anonymizer, that focuses on making you anonymous online (as you’d guess from the name).
+• Anonymous proxy server: a proxy server, sometimes called an anonymizer, that focuses on making you anonymous online.
 It accesses the internet for the user to hide any personal information;

 • Distorting proxy server: a proxy server that hides from the websites it accesses by pretending it has a different IP address.
 This masks your identity as well as the proxy itself;

-• Datacenter proxy server: a proxy server that exists in a data center somewhere.
+• Datacenter proxy server: a proxy server that exists somewhere in a data center.
 This usually makes the proxy server provide faster results;

 • Residential proxy server: a proxy server that gives you an IP address tied to a physical device.
 Any information requested through this proxy is routed via the same physical device;

 • Public proxy server: a free proxy server that is accessible to anyone.
-This option provides many users with their IP addresses at once.
-However, this also means they are a lot slower than the other options;
+This option provides many users with access to its IP addresses.
+However, this also means it is a lot slower than the other choices;

-• Shared proxy server: a proxy server available to several select users simultaneously.
-This means that all of them are covered under the same IP.
-It’s usually cheaper than most as the costs are divided between everyone using it.
+• Shared proxy server: a proxy server available to several select users simultaneously, giving them the same IP.
+It’s usually cheaper than most proxies as the costs are divided between everyone using it.

 What is a VPN?

-A VPN (Virtual Private Network) refers to an app that encrypts your traffic and routes it to a VPN server.
-It sounds a lot like a proxy, but here’s what’s happening under the imaginary VPN hood:
+A VPN is a service that encrypts your traffic and routes it through a secure VPN server, hiding your IP address.
+It sounds similar to a proxy, but here’s what’s actually happening:

-You run a VPN app; it creates a secure and encrypted connection tunnel between your device and the VPN servers.
-All your internet traffic is rerouted through this tunnel, meaning all the data gets encrypted and assigned a new IP address.
+You run a VPN app.
+It creates a secure and encrypted connection tunnel between your device and the VPN server.
+All your internet traffic is routed through this tunnel, where all the data gets encrypted, and a new IP address is assigned.

-The encrypted data then leaves the VPN servers, reaches its intended destination at the other end of the tunnel, and gets decrypted.
+The encrypted data then leaves the VPN server and reaches its intended destination at the other end of the tunnel.
 This way, a VPN allows for safe and uninterrupted communication between you and the intended recipient.

 The differences between VPNs and proxies

-In short: the difference is that VPNs do everything that proxies do (and then some) but better.
-We’ll look at the exact differences in a moment but let’s start with the most important part: many proxy servers do not offer encryption.
+In short, the main difference is that VPNs do everything that proxies do (and then some) but better.
+But let’s take a deeper look at how they differ.

 VPN